-In this article you will discover which SEO factors are involved and how to optimise your website.
+In this article you will discover which SEO factors are involved, how these already evolved throughout the years and how to optimise your website for them.

 - What are the components of the Core Web Vitals?